Futomaki Sushi Roll

 Instructions:

-Place a sheet of parchment paper on a clean surface.
-Lay one sheet of Nori seaweed on top of the parchment paper.
-Take about 2 scoops of sushi rice and spread it evenly on the Nori sheet, leaving about 2 inches of space at the top and bottom.
+• Take about 2 scoops of sushi rice and evenly spread it over the nori, leaving about 2 inches of space at the top.

 History of Futomaki in Japan: